treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 Iterators are the lazy iterables that [power `for` loops][how for loops work].
 I have [a whole talk on iterators][loop better] as well as a somewhat advanced article on [how to make your own iterators][make iterators].

-By the way, if you need to use `zip` on iterables of different lengths, you may want to look up [itertools.zip_longest][] in the Python standard library.

 ### reversed